monsieurfuchs/deepcoder/README.md

 ```

 ## top_k, top_p and temperature
 If you run the previous prompt multiple times you will notice that the model generates different outputs.
 Normally you wouldn't expect this because once a neural network is trained its weights are fixed and we should expect the same output for the same input, shouldn't we?
 The reason for this benaviour is that the designers of the model wanted it to act this way to make the model apper more "creative" or human-like.
-We can influence that behavior with three parameters:
+We can influence that behavior with three parameters with the model.generate() method:

 * top_k tells the model to consider only the top k next tokens ordered by their highest probability
 * top_p is more inclusive than top_k and considers all tokens that sum up to a cummulatitive propability above some threshold